ZhenyingZhu/StudyNotes/SystemDesign.md

   - semantic web: publish information as machine-readable data
     - Resource Description Framework (RDF): out-of-date. subject, predicate, object could be URLs with domains to resolve conflicts.
   - SPARQL query: query RDF.
 Powerful even without RDF.
-  - Datalog: foundation.
+  - Datalog **[KEY]**: foundation.
 Hadoop uses it to query large datasets.
 Define rules to query which can be reused.
 So one-off query is hard to write but query in complex data can be break down into steps and reuse rules.
 - graph query languages: Gremlin
 - graph processing frameworks: Pregel